-The PHAC is the national authority on biosafety and biosecurity for human and most terrestrial animal pathogens and toxins (see exceptions under section 3.3).
+The PHAC is the national authority on biosafety and biosecurity for human and terrestrial animal pathogens and toxins.
+For many years, the primary tools applied by the PHAC's Pathogen Regulation Directorate (PRD), now the Centre for Biosecurity were the Human Pathogens Importation Regulations (HPIR), which included inspections and certifications for laboratories importing human pathogens and toxins into Canada.
 In 2009, the Human Pathogens and Toxins Act (HPTA) was passed to promote biosafety and biosecurity in Canada.
 The HPTA expands the PHAC's ability to reduce the risks posed by human pathogens and toxins by standardizing controls over activities involving these agents, whether they are imported or domestically acquired.
 Under the HPTA, the Human Pathogens and Toxins Regulations (HPTR) and Canadian Biosafety Standards (CBS), 2nd edition provide the framework for biosafety in Canada.